ingowald/optix7course/README.md

 to expect that some one or other bug has crept in somewhere that I haven't found yet.
 If you do find one, please feel free to let me know via email or bug report, or send a push request, so others will be spared from finding it again.
-Of course, any other feedback is welcome, too!
+Any other feedback is welcome, too!

 # Building the Code

-This code was intentionally written with minimal dependencies, requiring pretty much only CMake (as a build system), your favorite compiler (tested with Visual Studio under Windows, and GCC under Linux), and of course the OptiX 7 SDK (including CUDA 10.1 and the most recent NVIDIA developer driver).
+This code was intentionally written with minimal dependencies, requiring only CMake (as a build system), your favorite compiler (tested with Visual Studio 2017 under Windows, and GCC under Linux), and the OptiX 7 SDK (including CUDA 10.1 and the most recent NVIDIA developer driver).

 ## Dependencies